Sunburst Honey Locust

 They are "polygamodioecious" trees.
 This means that each honeylocust tree has either male or female flowers, but each tree also produces some "perfect" flowers that have both male and female parts.

 "Podless" honeylocust trees selected and marketed by nurseries are male trees that tend to produce few perfect flowers.
+Out Sunburst hybrids are both thornless and podless.
 See page on red maples for more on tree reproduction organs.

 Speading branches of the sunburst honey locust in east triangle

 Photo of the trunk of the honey locust in the east triangle on April 16

 On the right are stalks of male flower buds prior to opening.
 The seedpods from honey locusts can get messy after they fall, so many cultivars are male and therefore seedless.

 The honey locusts are special favorites of the lichen.
 All three trees in the Park have a nice dispay of lichen.